Written by Ben Taylor

 It depends what and where you want to study.
 In most cases, you’ll be able to study a PhD without the GRE.
 However, if you want to study a PhD in Business or Management at some anglophone universities – particularly in North America and Australia – it’s likely that you’ll be asked to provide a general GRE or GMAT score.
 This is sometimes also the case for British doctoral programmes in Business and Management.

-If you want to study a PhD in most other subjects at an American university, you will often have to supply a general GRE score or take a subject-specific GRE in a relevant discipline.
+In the US, you will often have to supply a general GRE score or take a subject-specific GRE in a relevant discipline.

 What GRE score do I need for a PhD?

-Most graduate schools view the GRE as just one element of their selection procedure – a lower than average result isn’t necessarily the end of the world, especially if the rest of your application is particularly strong.
+Most graduate schools view the GRE for PhD as just one element of their selection procedure – a lower than average result isn’t necessarily the end of the world, especially if the rest of your application is particularly strong.

 ETS offers a range of free online resources to help you prepare for the GRE, including webinars and two practice papers that recreate the exam experience.
 Here you can also find plenty of sample questions and guidance on what each section involves.